 And then, as always, LIFE happened and it shook us up and reminded us that we are not in charge.
 Again, I was forced to recall the first sentence of Scott Peck’s timeless book, The Road Less Traveled.
 LIFE IS DIFFICULT.
 Yes, it’s beautiful too, blahblahblah.
 But the basic premise of this book is that life is inarguably difficult and as soon as we acknowledge and accept that fact, the difficult parts will become easier to manage.
 It’s a simple concept, one that leads me to enthusiastically nod in agreement and simultaneously think, “FUCK YOU, Scott”.

 The abridged version of our summer goes something like this: Girl came home!
 She made it her business to reconnect with her brother in the form of field trips, bedtime stories and sleepovers.
 He felt loved and valued by her and he really needed it.
 Girl got her first paid job as a summer camp counselor and tore her MCL in an unfortunate encounter with a GOLF CART on her second day of work.
 Don’t ask.
 The next day, Boy and I had to leave for a Cub Scout camping trip and it was fun.
 And also, it rained the entire time and there were bear sightings and nobody slept and I had no cell service and I worried about Girl.
 I came home to a kid who had been well cared for, but needed her Mommy and there weren’t enough tissues or shirt sleeves in the whole wide world to wipe away her tears.
 And legal marriage FOR ALL.
 My niece from Atlanta came to spend a week with us and we did a Greek immersion experience for her and it was wonderful and also hard because she’d just been told her parents are getting divorced.
 I received a wake-up call about my many years as a sun worshipper in the form of a basal cell carcinoma on my nose.
 I had it removed and I quite like the visibility of the scar.
 I’m sick of hiding scars.
 The skin cancer fucked with my head, though, and it interrupted my love of lazy days spent at the pool and of hitting the road to take long, winding walks, my head up, absorbing the energy and life force of the sun.
 Boy had a blast at his various day camps and bazillions of play dates with friends, old and new.
 He was just about back to himself again, despite LIFE, thankfully.
 I immersed myself in learning about white supremacy and the Black Lives Matter movement.
 I felt convicted and I grieved and I hoped.
 I began to clumsily use my voice in support of the fight for racial justice, but mostly I amplified the voices of black writers and activists.
 Girl recovered enough to be able to run the streets with her friends and drive her beloved car again and she really needed it.
 We went to Bethany Beach for a week, one of our happy places, and it was happy and sad and also migraine and strep throat and marriage and arthritic spine, oh my.
 My parents are aging and it’s not particularly easy for them.
 Or me.
 Somehow along the way I managed to grow a pumpkin patch without even trying – an amazing feat for a woman who can’t keep the most robust house plant alive – and I harvested a cute little pumpkin as a keepsake before I had to tear the vines out because they threatened to take over our yard.
 Among other outings, I took the kids to check out the National Building Museum and I almost drowned in that damn beach exhibit, which, sorry, was WAY overrated – overpriced, overcrowded, and it smelled like dirty socks.
-The stinky beach experience was a perfect metaphor for the depression I struggled with over the winter which never fully dissipated.
-It retreated and stalled and advanced and teased until finally it returned full force mid-summer with deceptive, tricky tides.
-It made itself comfortable and threatened to swallow me up.
+The stinky beach experience was a perfect metaphor for the minor depression I struggled with over the winter, which never fully dissipated.
+It retreated and stalled and advanced and teased until finally it returned full-fucking-force in June in response to bullshit I cannot even put into words yet, gigantic waves of depression with deceptive, tricky tides.
+Over the last few months, it made itself comfortable and threatened to swallow me up.
 I tried to get up and the shifting sands and crowds made it nearly impossible.
-It was the worst bout of depression I’ve had in a few years, actually.
+Its been the worst bout of depression I’ve had in a few years, actually.
 I didn’t give up.
 I never will, because I know that depression is a total fucking lying liar.
 Husband and I went to see Lyle Lovett and we really needed it.
 I RoadTripped to Boston with Girl to get her settled back at school for her sophomore year.
 It was the best three days we’ve had together in a long time and we really needed it.
-On the way home, I took a detour on exit 8 of the NewJerseyFuckingTurnpike because I felt like it and I stalked Springsteen’s childhood home at 68 South Street in Freehold.
+On the way home, I took a detour on exit 8 of the NewJerseyFuckingTurnpike because I felt like it and I stalked Springsteen’s childhood home in Freehold.
 I did a drive by of the house and the little downtown area, I got some gas and then I got back on the Turnpike.
 All these years as a fan and I’d never done that.
 I’ve never been to Asbury Park either.
 Anyway, I came home feeling better, lighter somehow and I organized a water battle for Boy’s class to kick off the new school year.
 It was epic.
-I responded to a call for submissions by the editors of an upcoming anthology.
+I responded to a call for submissions by the editors of an upcoming motherhood anthology.
 I don’t know why.
-I think because I was trying to stay in the game, I was reaching up, and out.
-I recently learned that that essay and an earlier submission were accepted for publication in two different anthologies.
-Apparently you will be able to read those essays in books – the kind with pages, the kind you can hold in your hands – in late 2015 and early 2016, respectively.
+I think mainly because I wanted to know if my first bit of success was a fluke.
+Anyway, I recently learned that my essay was accepted for publication.
+Apparently you will be able to read it in a book – the kind with pages, the kind you can hold in your hands – in late 2015.
 I started a new job at the end of August, a job that literally fell into my lap and it was too good to pass up.
 My first job in 10 years.

 Until next time….no idea when that will be, but it will BE…I promise…